How Much Does Window Replacement Cost?

 Difficulty Opening and Closing

 Windows become difficult to open and close for a few reasons: an old house that has settled around the frame, an incorrect installation that resulted in balance issues, or frames that have warped and rotted are just a few of them.
 Windows that don’t close properly may not lock, which also creates a safety issue.
-Windows should open and close with ease and create a tight seal against leaks.
+Windows need to open and close with ease and create a tight seal against leaks.

 Higher Energy Bills

-If you notice drafts or that the windowpane is cold to the touch in the colder months, that means your furnace is working overtime, driving up energy costs.
-Leaky and loose-fitting older windows are not energy efficient and lack the correct insulation and tight seal to keep your home warm.
-Newer windows that keep your home comfortable when the temperature rises in the summer and drops in the winter can help significantly lower heating and cooling costs over the course of a year.
+If a homeowner notices that the windowpane is cold to the touch in the colder months, that means their furnace is working overtime, driving up energy costs.
+Leaky and loose-fitting older windows are not energy efficient and lack the correct insulation and tight seal to keep a home warm.
+“If your windows have air leaks, they will allow cold air to enter your home, costing you more money to heat your home,” explains Owczarzac.
+“The bigger the leaks, the more [it] costs to heat.”
+Newer windows that keep the home comfortable when the temperature rises in the summer and drops in the winter can help significantly lower heating and cooling costs over the course of a year.

 External Noise Infiltration

 Leaky windows can lead to mold growth.
-The longer you wait to replace windows that leak and have water damage, the more serious the issue can become.
+The longer homeowners wait to replace windows that leak and have water damage, the more serious the issue can become.
 Mold spore inhalation can cause serious respiratory illness, and the best way to avoid this is to replace the entire window.

 No Double Glazing

 As wooden window frames are exposed to moisture, serious safety issues can develop.
-Built-up moisture and water damage leads to decay, rot, and mold growth.
-If you notice that your windows are showing signs of decay, a window replacement is in order.
+Built-up moisture and water damage lead to decay, rot, and mold growth.
+“As soon as you notice any decay or wood rot, get it repaired,” advises Owczarzac.
+“The longer you wait, the higher the repair cost.”
+If homeowners notice that their windows are showing signs of decay, window replacement is in order.

-Window Replacement Cost: DIY vs. Hiring a Professional
+Window Replacement: DIY vs. Hiring a Professional